-A few months ago, someone asked me whether the ATO could report a tax debt to a credit reporting agency.
+A while ago, someone asked me whether the ATO could report a tax debt to a credit reporting agency.
 I thought “great question!” and wrote an article about it.

 The answer, at that stage, was “no – not until the ATO has a judgment against you”.
 My article explained all the reasons why the ATO couldn’t report your debt to a credit reporting agency.

-Unfortunately, that’s all changed.
-The Government has announced that, from 1 July 2017, the ATO can report a business that has a tax debt of over $10,000 to credit reporting agencies.
+Unfortunately, that’s all changing.
+The Government has announced that, from 1 July 2017, the ATO can report a business that has a tax debt to credit reporting agencies.
+However, this new law is taking a while to be introduced – as

 What’s prompted the change?